dals1791/First-Tracks/README.md

 ## Project Description

-Deciding on where to ski or snowboard?
-Mountain Tracker can help!
+<p>Deciding on where to ski or snowboard?
+Mountain Tracker can help!</p>

-Mountain Tracker is an app that allows you to get updates on weather and other information for your go-to ski & snowboard resorts all in one place.
+<p>Mountain Tracker is an app that allows you to get updates on weather and other information for your go-to ski & snowboard resorts all in one place. </p>

 ## API